Superspin Glass Mediated Giant Spontaneous Exchange Bias in a Nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$

-We report here mainly the results obtained in a nanocomposite of $\sim$6\% Bi$_2$Fe$_4$O$_9$ and $\sim$94\% BiFeO$_3$ (sample-A) which exhibits maximum SEB and CEB.
+We report here mainly the results obtained in a nanocomposite of $\sim$6\% Bi$_2$Fe$_4$O$_9$ and $\sim$94\% BiFeO$_3$ (sample A) which exhibits maximum SEB and CEB.
 In Fig. 1, the results from the magnetic measurements are shown.
-In Fig. 1a, we show the hysteresis loops across 5-300 K which yield the SEB.
-The region near the origin is blown up to show the extent of EB clearly (full loops are given in the supplementary document).
+In Fig. 1(a), we show the hysteresis loops which yield the SEB at several temperatures across 5-300 K. The region near the origin is blown up to show the extent of EB clearly (full loops are given in the Supplemental Material \cite{supplementary}).
+We used a field step size of 100 Oe near the origin of the hysteresis loop in order to measure the exchange bias accurately.
+The field span of 10 kOe under such a protocol is covered typically within $\sim$3 h ($\sim$10$^4$s) which gives the time scale of the measurement.
 In each case, the presence of a large shift in the loop along the field axis is conspicuous.
-The EB $H_E$ is given by ($H_{c1}$ - $H_{c2}$)/2 while the coercivity $H_C$ is given by ($H_{c1}$ + $H_{c2}$)/2; $H_{c1}$ and $H_{c2}$ are the fields corresponding to the points in forward and reverse branches of the hysteresis loop at which the magnetization reaches zero.
-The extent of SEB observed here right across 5-300 K is quite large and comparable to what has been reported by Wang $\textit{et al}$. \cite{Wang} in Ni-Mn-In bulk alloys at 10 K. The observation of SEB iteslf in BiFeO$_3$ based bilayer or composite system is unheard of as yet and, for the first time, we are reporting it in the nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$.
-In Fig. 1b, the asymmetry and hence the $\textit{tunability}$ of the SEB has been demonstrated.
-Depending on the sign of the starting field +5T(-5T), the sign of the SEB is negative (positive) as well as $\mid$-H$_E \mid$.
+This shift cannot result from relaxation of coercivity of the FM component as the tensorial nature of the magnetocrystalline anisotropy cannot contribute to the unidirectional anisotropy.
+The EB $H_E$ is given by ($H_{c1}$ + $H_{c2}$)/2 while the coercivity $H_C$ is given by ($H_{c1}$ - $H_{c2}$)/2; $H_{c1}$ and $H_{c2}$ are the fields (signs are included) corresponding to the points in forward and reverse branches of the hysteresis loop at which the magnetization reaches zero.
+The extent of SEB observed here right across 5-300 K is quite large and comparable to what has been reported by Wang $\textit{et al}$. \cite{Wang} in Ni-Mn-In bulk alloys at 10 K. While ramping the temperature from one point to another, a constant ramp rate of 2.5 K/min has been used.
+The observation of SEB iteslf in BiFeO$_3$ based bilayer or composite system has not been reported so far, and, for the first time, we are reporting it in the nanocomposite of BiFeO$_3$-Bi$_2$Fe$_4$O$_9$.
+In Fig. 1(c), the asymmetry and hence the $\textit{tunability}$ of the SEB at 5 K has been demonstrated.
+Depending on the sign of the starting field +50 kOe(-50 kOe), the sign of the SEB is negative (positive) as well as $\mid$-H$_{Ep} \mid$.
 This is also remarkable and has not yet been observed in any other system exhibiting SEB \cite{Wang}.
-Fig. 1c shows the CEB measured after a magnetic annealing treatment with +1T.
-In this case a positive (negative) magnetic field of 1T has been applied at room temperature and then the temperature was ramped down to the given point at a cooling rate of 2.5 K/min.
+Figure 1(b) shows the CEB measured after a magnetic annealing treatment with 10 kOe.
+In this case a field of 10 kOe has been applied at room temperature and then the temperature was ramped down to the given point at a cooling rate of 2.5 K/min.
 Like SEB, the CEB too turns out to be negative i.e., annealing under positive (negative) field yields hysteresis loop shift in negative (positive) direction along the field axis.
-Even more interesting is that, in this case too, the exchange bias $H_E$ for positive (negative) annealing field is $\textit{asymmetric}$ with $\mid$-H$_E \mid$.
-This has been demonstrated clearly in Fig. 1d which shows the asymmetry in the shift of the loop along the field axis depending on whether the sample has been field-cooled under +5T or -5T.
-Finally, as expected, the CEB is found to be dependent on magnetic history and is, therefore, tunable via different cooling field and ramping rate.
-The CEB increases linearly with the rise in annealing field right up to the field limit for our experiment 5T.
-In Figs. 1e and 1f, respectively, we show the spontaneous and conventional $H_E$ and $H_C$ as a function of temperature.
-The H$_E$ and H$_C$ in both the cases of SEB and CEB are nonmonotonic: the peak in $H_C$ appears at $\sim$50 K for both SEB and CEB whereas the peak in $H_E$ appears at $\sim$150 and $\sim$50 K, respectively, for SEB and CEB.
+Even more interesting is that, in this case too, the exchange bias $H_E$ for positive (negative) annealing field is $\textit{asymmetric}$ with $\mid$-H$_{Ep} \mid$.
+This has been demonstrated clearly in Fig. 1(d) which shows the asymmetry in the shift of the loop along the field axis at 5 K depending on whether the sample has been field-cooled under +50 kOe or -50 kOe.
+In Figs. 1(e) and 1(f), respectively, we show the $H_E$ and $H_C$ as a function of temperature (T) for SEB (ZFC) and CEB (measured following FC with 10 kOe).
+The H$_E$ and H$_C$ in both of these cases are nearly identical in magnitude and nonmonotonic.
+While H$_E$-T plots exhibit valleys at $\sim$150 K for both SEB and CEB, the H$_C$-T plots exhibit valleys at $\sim$50 K. In addition, the H$_E$-T plot exhibits a peak at $\sim$50 K for CEB [Fig. 1(f)].
+The nearly identical magnitude of H$_E$ and H$_C$ signifies nearly identical UA and domain pinning under ZFC and FC with 10 kOe. $H_E$, however, is large at 5 K, possibly, because of large magnetization at low temperature which could increase further under field cooling.